ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 </html>
 ```

-In the body section, there are two sub-sections, one is wrapped by `<header></header>` and the other is wrapped by `<div></div>`.
+In the body section, there are two sub-sections: one is wrapped by `<header></header>`, and the other is wrapped by `<div></div>`.

-The section wrapped by `<header></header>` is to load the navigation bar in a responsive manner.
+The section wrapped by `<header></header>` loads the navigation bar in a responsive manner.
-When we focus on this section, we find unfamiliar attributes, hx-get, hx-target, hx-swap and hx-trigger.
+Within this section, we encounter unfamiliar attributes: hx-get, hx-target, hx-swap, and hx-trigger.
-These are the attributes that are interpreted by HTMX JavaScript library loaded in `head.j2`.
+These attributes are interpreted by the HTMX JavaScript library loaded in `head.j2`.

-The meaning of the attributes are summarized as follows:
+The meanings of the attributes are summarized as follows:

 | Attribut | Description |
 |:---|:---|